jeongm-in/touchpad-adventure/README.md

 ```

 But the thing is, I was using the trimmed down 481 bytes version...
 Do I need to use the full descriptor, although the report is not sending any data for the later sections of the report?

+# 12/22/2024

+My goodness, after changing the descriptor to match the one that's sent from the device, the touchpad just started working.
+Even the gestures are working.
+In fact, the "Commit changes..." button will be clicked using the touchpad module.
+- Report is 35 bytes long
+- Report descriptor has to be the complete thing as is defined

+It is a little clunky, probably because the report sent from the micropython firmware is not optimized.

+I guess I did not realize how simple the HID standard is supposed to be.
+It is supposed to just work, as long as the report descriptor and report is sent to the host device.
+And it does not matter what the transport medium is, be it I2C or USB.

+Having a reference to compare the descriptor and report from an actual framework laptop was very helpful, but I am fairly confident the same methods I've tried to read the data from this device can readily be applied to any HID over I2C touchpad devices out there.

+Now for the next steps.
+0. Clean up this read me into a proper write up
+  - since this readme is a mess, it could use some clean up
+1. Refine the firmware code so that the experience is comparable to the one installed in the actual laptop
+  - I'm currently polling the device for a valid input report, but the proper way would be using interrupts.
+2. Design an enclosure that packages the touchpad device and Raspberry Pi Pico together.
+  - shorter ZIF cable would be nice.
+Or it can be wrapped around like in the [Peacock touchpad](https://github.com/george-norton/peacock/commits?author=george-norton)
+  - I only need 5 pins out of the 51 pin ZIF connector.
+Breakout board can be slimmed down to only have ZIF connector and the relevant pins.
+    - custom PCB route; how do I solder ZIF connector?
+  - Likewise, I don't need all of the features and pins available on Raspberry Pi Pico.
+Microcontroller board could be slimmed down to only include the necessary bits
+    - again, custom PCB route; should be able to directly route touchpad pins to RP2040
+    - USB C would be nice
+3. Wireless communication?
+  - ESP32?
+Bluetooth?
+More to learn in this front